espaulds/chocolateRankingsAnalysis/README.md

 ### Questions in my Exploration:
 1. Which country of bean origin produces the best chocolate (best average ratings)? the worst?
 2. What cocoa percentage produces the best chocolate (best average ratings)? the worst?
+3.
-3. Which company manufacturer gets the best average ratings? the lowest?
+- a) Which country that has chocolate bar producing companies has the best average rating? the lowest?
+- b) Which company/manufacturer from the best rated country has the greatest average rating?

 4. Which year of doing these ratings has the highest average ratings? the lowest?

 ### Theories: